 During the sprouting process, complex chains of nutrients are broken down into simpler elements, including sugars..
 The process therefore adds a natural sweetness to sprouted grains and to the products which contain them.
 This also allows manufacturers to reduce added sugar in their recipes!

 To make sure consumers actually preferred the taste of sprouted grains, and to support to launch of a new Puravita Sprouted Grains in Belgium, Puratos conducted a sensory analysis.
 This analysis was carried out in the Sensobus with 218 Belgian consumers in December 2018.
 The results were clear: 73% of them said that they found the sprouted grains seeds healthy and 68% said they were tasty.

 Products made with sprouted grain are a growing segment of the food industry.
 What was still a niche 10 years ago has grown into a consumption trend.
 One important reason for this success is the consumer perception of sprouted grains as healthy: sprouted grains present a better nutritional profile than non-sprouted grains, depending on the type of grain and how it was sprouted.
 Sprouted grains can benefit from nutritional claims such as “source of/rich in” fibre, vitamins and minerals.
 Thanks to the sprouting process, sprouted grains develop fantastic taste profiles!
 Adding sprouted grains to bakery and patisserie products presents a real advantage.
 The product will benefit from the sprouted grains healthy halo, their unique taste and being truly differentiated!

-To fully understand the health benefits of sprouted grains, our in-house experts published a detailed study, which you can discover here.
+To fully understand the health benefits of sprouted grains, our in-house experts published a detailed study.